MaviLabArt/BoltCanvas/README.md

 - A clean public gallery where people can browse your products.
 - A simple admin area where you manage products, texts and orders.
-- Bitcoin-only payments in **sats** (Blink, LND, BTCPay Server, or Nostr Wallet Connect), with the option to let buyers pay **on-chain** while you still receive Lightning.
+- Bitcoin-only payments in **sats** (Blink, LND, BTCPay Server, Nostr Wallet Connect, or LNURL), with the option to let buyers pay **on-chain** while you still receive Lightning.
 - **on-chain** payments settle via lightning through BOLTZ.
 But once set up, neither you nor your users will even notice...
 Unless BTCPayserver is set and in that case they will settle onchain normally.
 - **extremely** lightweight.